Wang Qiang (tennis): Career

-2018: Asian Games gold medalist, two WTA titles, world No. 20
+2018: Asian Games gold, two WTA Tour titles, world No. 20

-Wang got off to a very slow start in the 2018 season, winning just one main draw match in her first four tournaments.
+Wang got off to a very slow start in the 2018 season, winning just one main-draw match in her first four tournaments.
 She then reached the fourth round in Indian Wells, defeating former top-10 players Timea Bacsinszky and Kristina Mladenovic en route, before falling to world No. 1, Simona Halep.
 Wang struggled in her next tournaments, and her ranking dropped to No. 91 in the world.

 She then reached her first quarterfinal of the year in Strasbourg, losing to top seed Ashleigh Barty.
-At the French Open, Wang upset the ninth seed and seven-time Grand Slam winner Venus Williams in the first round, then defeated Petra Martić to advance to the third round of a Grand Slam event for the first time.
+At the French Open, Wang upset the ninth seed and seven-time Grand Slam champion Venus Williams in the first round, then defeated Petra Martić to advance to the third round of a major event for the first time.
 However, she was then beaten by Yulia Putintseva.
-The only grass-court tournament she played in was Wimbledon, where she lost in the opening round to Zheng Saisai.
+The only grass-court tournament she played was in Wimbledon, where she lost in the opening round to Zheng Saisai.

 Wang won the golden medal in singles at the Asian Games defeating Jeong Su-nam, Gozal Ainitdinova, Aldila Sutjiadi, Liang En-shuo, and finally compatriot Zhang Shuai in the final.

 Wang also had a great run in the Asian Swing.
-She won her first WTA tour tile in July at Jiangxi, where she defeated Zheng Saisai in the final.
-After reaching the third round at the US Open before falling to Elina Svitolina, Wang won her second title of the year (and career) in Guangzhou, where she didn't drop more than four games in each match throughout the tournament.
+She won her first career tile in July at Jiangxi, where she defeated Zheng Saisai in the final.
+After reaching the third round at the US Open, before falling to Elina Svitolina, Wang won her second title of the year (and career) in Guangzhou, where she didn't drop more than four games in each match throughout the tournament.
 As a result of her Guangzhou triumph, she reached a new career-high ranking of world No. 34 and replaced Zhang Shuai as the highest-ranked Chinese player.

 The next week, she competed at the Premier-5 tournament in Wuhan, where she defeated Maria Sakkari, eighth seed Karolína Plíšková, and Daria Gavrilova in the first three matches.
 In the quarterfinals, she defeated 2016 Olympic gold medalist Monica Puig in straight sets to reach the semifinals, but was forced to retire from the match against Anett Kontaveit due to injury.
 She became the first ever Chinese player to reach the semifinals at the tournament, and reached another new career-high ranking of No. 28.